lpm0073/tutor-contrib-license-manager/README.rst

 This is a plugin for `Tutor <https://docs.tutor.overhang.io>`__ that integrates the `License Manager <https://github.com/openedx/license-manager>`__ service in an Open edX platform.
 License Manager provides supplmental e-commerce service such as monthly subscription payment options.
 For further instructions on how to setup License Manager with Open edX, check the `official License Manager documentation <https://github.com/openedx/license-manager/tree/master/docs/>`__.

-This plugin does the following:
+This plugin provides the following build and deployment services:

-- License Manager software installation
+- Docker-based License Manager software installation
-- 1-click style Docker container build and push capability, including setup of Python virtual environment and static asset collection
+- 1-click style Docker container build and push capability to your container repository, including setup of Python virtual environment and static asset collection
 - automated MySQL integration, including creation and migration of the database itself, mysql service account and any permissions
 - automated oauth setup using the LMS as the oauth provider
 - fully automated Kubernetes deployment